johannes-mueller/lumio/README.md

 The LED strips are made of APA102 LEDs.
 They work quite well with the SPI busses of the RP-2040.
 The APA102s are so-called 4-wire addressable LEDs.
 Two wires are for power supply and ground.
 The third for the signal clock and the fourth for the signal.
 One crucial point that I've learned is that the signal clock is not global, but each LED regenerates the clock signal, so that it does not degenerate down the strip.
 That's why there are two wires from the top of each strip back to the bottom.

+As it turns out the whole setup can take a quite some energy.
+Letting all the LEDs shine completly white would pull way more than 10 A. That's why quite some thick cables (2.5 mm²) are used to feed the LED strips.
+This is not sufficient if all the LEDS are full white.
+In practice we don't have those bright programs.
+The usual wants just take 3 A to 4 A.

 ## Programming